Evaluating numerical algorithm

 Error Margin is 0.01

-To apply the Bisection Method, we first need to choose two initial points a and b such that:
+To apply the Bisection Method, we first need to choose two initial points and such that:

-Next, we calculate the midpoint C of the interval [ a , b ] :
+Next, we calculate the midpoint of the interval [ a , b ] :

 We repeat the steps: